 Some advantages of using factoring are:

-- Increased liquid assets
+- Increased liquid capital and freeing assets for new investments

 - Spending less time on administrative work